ashwinKumar0505/js-localstorage-change-detector/Readme.md

 };
 ```

-2.To make the lsChangeDetector to watch a single key and execute a call back if that key is alone change.
+2.To make the lsChangeDetector to watch a single key and execute a call back if that key is alone changed.

 ```js
 import lsChangeDetector from 'js-localstorage-change-detector';